rialarifin/information/README.md

 •	[“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.

 ## Working papers
-•	“Explainable machine learning to estimate direct and diffuse irradiance” .2023.
+•	“Explainable machine learning to estimate direct and diffuse irradiance”.
+(Submitted)

 •	“Sun-blocking index from sky images for intra-hour solar irradiance forecasting”.
-2024.
+(Submitted)

 •	“Solar radiation prediction based on the images of satellite and sky camera for the energy management of electric vehicles”.
-2024.
+(Submitted)

 ## Project
 •Perusahaan Listrik Negara (PT PLN)	Jakarta, Indonesia